The First Room

 That is the whole thing.

-Eleven Seconds is my name for the moment when that transmission happens.
-The moment before language catches up, before strategy begins.
-The moment before the agenda, the sermon, the performance review, the coaching session, the first note, the first drink, the first question, the first apology.
-The room has already spoken.
-The body has already heard it.
+Eleven Seconds is what I call that moment when transmission happens.
+The moment before language catches up, before strategy begins, before the agenda, the sermon, the performance review, the coaching session, the first note or drink or question or even apology.
+The room has already spoken and the body has already felt it.

-Most human environments answer those two questions badly and I don't mean maliciously or incompetently, in any visible sense.
+Most human environments answer those two questions badly.
+Not with malicious intent or incompetence (in any visible sense anyway).
 The meeting runs on time.
-The change-room at the footy match is professionally managed.
-The culture deck is all polished through Canva.
-Everything is technically correct and still the room feels flat.
-Still the team sits back and the performance lacks the last ten percent.
-Still the customer leaves politely and does not return.
-Still the musician plays the right notes without the room lifting.
+The footy change-room is professionally managed.
+The culture deck is polished to an exceptional standard, through Canva.
+Everything is technically correct.
+And yet, the room feels flat.
+Still the team sits back and cruises through.
+Still the performance lacks the last ten percent and the customer leaves politely and doesn't return.

 Something is being withheld.
 The body knows it.
-Nobody has language for it, which means nobody can fix it and that means it continues.
+Nobody has language for it, which means it can't be fixed, so it continues.

-This is the essay about what is being withheld and it was first withheld, for most of us, much earlier than we remember.
+This is the essay about what is being withheld.
+And what I find is that it was first withheld, for most of us, much earlier than we can remember.

 The First Room